kenilt/go-wordwise-creator/README.md

 - [x] The speed is impressive, almost books were processed in seconds

-## Usage
+## USAGE
 - You need to install [Calibre](https://calibre-ebook.com/)
     + On MacOS, install Calibre at `/Applications`, if not please correct the config in your path
-- Download the latest version from [latest release](https://github.com/kenilt/go-wordwise-creator/releases/latest), unzip then double click on the `go-wordwise-creator` binary file to run.
+- Download the latest version from [latest release](https://github.com/kenilt/go-wordwise-creator/releases/latest), unzip then double click on the `go-wordwise-creator` binary file to run (On MacOS, right click > Open to run).
 - OR you can run by the command
     + On Windows: `go-wordwise-creator.exe input_path hint_level format_type language`
     + On MacOS: `./go-wordwise-creator input_path hint_level format_type language`